AmitHaritan1/ArmyServiceWithinAtRiskYouth/README.md

 - SenseCont6 - I can only slightly change the things that are important to me in life.

-Hope1 + 2  - Those fields indicates the measure of hope for the future.
+Hope1, Hope2  - Fields that indicate a measure of hope for the future.
-Where Hope1 is about the hope and Hope2 is about patterns.
+Hope1 is about the feelings of hope themselves and Hope2 is about patterns of hope.

 HopeAll_T1 - summarized the children's hopes of the 1st measurement.